-Terms of Reference for Fisheries Assessment Working Groups (FAWGs) in 2015 to assess, based on scientific information, the status of fisheries and fish stocks relative to MSYcompatible reference points and other relevant indicators of stock status; to conduct projections of stock size under alternative management scenarios; and to review results from relevant research projects.
+Terms of Reference for Fisheries Assessment Working Groups (FAWGs) in 2019

-Overall purpose

-For fish stocks managed within the Quota Management System, as well as other important fisheries in which New Zealand engages:

-Fisheries Assessment Working Groups (FAWGs) evaluate relevant research, determine the status of fisheries and fish stocks and evaluate the consequences of alternative future management scenarios.
-They do not make management recommendations or decisions (this responsibility lies with MPI fisheries managers and the Minister responsible for Fisheries).
+The purpose of the FAWGs is to assess the status of fish stocks managed within the Quota Management System, as well as other important species of interest to New Zealand.
+Based on scientific information the FAWGs assess the current status of fish stocks or species relative to MSY-compatible reference points and other relevant indicators of stock status, conduct projections of stock size and status under alternative management scenarios, and review results from relevant research projects.
+They do not make management recommendations or decisions (this responsibility lies with Fisheries New Zealand fisheries managers and the Minister responsible for fisheries).

-Preparatory tasks

-- 1. Prior to the beginning of the main sessions of FAWG meetings (January to May and September to November), MPI fisheries scientists will produce a list of stocks/issues for which new stock assessments or evaluations are likely to become available prior to the next scheduled sustainability rounds.
-FAWG Chairs will determine the final timetables and agendas. - 2.
-At least six months prior to the main sessions of FAWG meetings, MPI fisheries managers will alert MPI science managers and the Principal Advisor Fisheries Science to unscheduled special cases for which assessments or evaluations are urgently needed.
+- 1. Prior to the beginning of the main sessions of FAWG meetings (January to May and September to November), Fisheries New Zealand fisheries scientists will produce a list of stocks and issues for which new stock assessments or evaluations are likely to become available prior to the next scheduled sustainability rounds.
+This list will include stocks for which the fishing industry and others intend to directly purchase scientific analyses.
+It is therefore incumbent on those purchasing research to inform the relevant FAWG chair of their intentions at least three months prior to the start of the sustainability round.
+FAWG Chairs will determine the final timetables and agendas for each Working Group. - 2.
+At least six months prior to the main sessions of FAWG meetings, Fisheries New Zealand fisheries managers will alert Fisheries New Zealand science managers and the Fisheries New Zealand Principal Science Advisor to unscheduled special cases for which assessments or evaluations are urgently needed.